nngvankhanh/nngvankhanh/README.md

-**Hi guy, welcome to my Git profile** 👋
+**Hi guy, welcome to MyProject** 👋

-Junior Software Engineer with more than a year of commertial experience.
-I have excellent knowledge in backend development on Java.
-In general worked with monolitic and service oriented arthitectures.
-Big part of my acitities is open-source.
+I am a Junior Software Engineer with over a year of study and work experience.
+I have excellent knowledge of fullstack development programming.
+Let me know when you're ready to cooperate

 <p align='center'>